 Prescribed Minimum Benefits (PMB)

-The amount you pay for your health insurance every month.
+The amount you pay for your health cover very month.
 Medical Schemes have fixed-rate tables for a principal member, adult dependant, and a child dependant.

 This is the main member on the fund which can be a single person or someone who has registered one or more dependants on the scheme.
 If the main member dies, the dependants can usually stay on the fund, but one of them will have to become the new principal member.

-Depending on a new member's risk profile and history of cover, they are sometimes subject to underwriting limitations.
-Restrictions can take the form of late-joiner penalties, waiting periods or exclusions.
+Depending on a new member's risk profile and history of cover, they may be subject to underwriting limitations.
+Restrictions can take the form of late-joiner penalties or waiting periods.